harness/developer-hub/docs/continuous-delivery/get-started/upgrading/upgrade-nextgen-cd.md

 Added an account setting, `allowCrossGenerationAccess`, that you can use to enable cross generational access between CD FirstGen and NextGen.
 This setting is visible to CD subscribed (free/paid account) users only.
 This setting can be changed by account admins only.

 :::info note
-After migrating to NextGen, make sure to clean up the user accounts in FirstGen.
+Following the migration to NextGen, you must remove all user accounts within FirstGen.
 :::

 If this setting is set to true, you can switch between CD FirstGen and NextGen with the click of a button.
 This feature is currently behind the feature flag, `PLG_ENABLE_CROSS_GENERATION_ACCESS`.